jenfurg/BubbleShooter/README.md

  5/28: Leo made the shooter smoothly fire a bubble in the direction of the mouse.

  5/29: Leo made bubbles stop after hitting the edge or other bubbles, although they do not smoothly fit into a grid yet.

+ 5/30: Leo made the bubbles snap to grid after having landed.